Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 - [ ] To provide clustering for network communication.

 Explanation : The primary purpose of the cluster module in Node.js is to utilize multicore systems efficiently by forking multiple Node.js processes to distribute workloads.

+Q87.
+Which method of the fs module in Node.js is used to check if a file exists asynchronously?
+- [ ] fs.existsSync
+- [x] fs.access
+- [ ] fs.existsSync
+- [ ] fs.stat

+Explanation: The fs.access method in Node.js is used to check if a file exists asynchronously.
+It is a recommended way to check for the existence of a file as it does not throw an error if the file doesn't exist, and it's more efficient than using fs.exists or fs.stat.
+If the file exists, the callback function will be called with no error.
+If the file doesn't exist, the callback will be called with an error.

+Q88.
+Which core module in Node.js is used for network programming and creating network applications?
+- [ ] http
+- [ ] os
+- [ ] fs
+- [x] net

+Explanation: The net core module in Node.js is used for network programming and creating network applications.
+It provides the necessary functionality for creating both TCP and Unix socket servers and clients.

+Q89.
+What is the purpose of the util.promisify method in Node.js?
+- [ ] To create a new Promise object.
+- [ ] To convert a function that returns a Promise into a callback-style function.
+- [x] To convert a callback-style function into a function that returns a Promise.
+- [ ] To handle synchronous operations.

+Explanation: The util.promisify method in Node.js is used to convert a callback-style function into a function that returns a Promise.
+It simplifies working with asynchronous functions by allowing you to use async/await syntax and Promise-based error handling.

+Q90.
+Which Node.js module provides an interface for interacting with the file system, including reading and writing files?
+- [ ] http
+- [x] fs
+- [ ] net
+- [ ] os

+Explanation: The fs module in Node.js provides an interface for interacting with the file system.
+It allows you to perform various file-related operations, including reading and writing files, creating directories, and more.